PrestaShop/docs/src/content/1.7/basics/keeping_up-to-date/migration.md

 ---
-title: Migration
+menuTitle: Migration
+title: How to migrate to PrestaShop 1.7
 weight: 20
 ---

-# How to: Migrate
+# How to migrate to PrestaShop 1.7

 ## Manual migration - Process details